microsoft/vscode-makefile-tools/README.md

-# VS Code Makefile Tools - early preview
+# VS Code Makefile Tools

 This extension provides IntelliSense configurations to the VS Code C/C++ Extension for Makefile projects.
 It also provides convenient commands to build, debug, and run your targets.

 # Getting Started

-### Installation
-To install the extension, go to the [Actions](https://github.com/microsoft/vscode-makefile-tools/actions) tab or the [Releases](https://github.com/microsoft/vscode-makefile-tools/releases) page and download the most recent build of the VSIX.
-Once downloaded, use the "Install from VSIX..." command in VS Code to select and install the extension.

 ### Activating the extension
 The extension will activate when it finds a Makefile in your `${workspaceFolder}`.
 If your Makefile does not